 Drone Prices Are Expected to Keep Falling

 For several years now, the prices of drones have been falling and this trend is set to continue according to Statista.
 In 2018, the average price per unit was CA$720.
-By 2020, the average unit price had fallen to CA$660 and by 2023 to CA$610.
-It is predicted that by 2028, the average drone will cost CA$580 in Canada.
+By 2020, the average unit price had fallen to CA$660 and by 2023 to around CA$610.
+In 2024, the average drone price in Canada is estimated at approximately CA$600, with further gradual declines expected to around CA$595 in 2025 and CA$590 in 2026.
+It is predicted that by 2028, the average drone will cost about CA$575 in Canada.

 The Use of Drones to Deliver Packages Is Growing Rapidly

 One of the most common uses of drones in commerce is to deliver packages.
 In 2022, the market size of the drone package delivery system in Canada was CA$157.9 million.
-It is estimated that by 2030, the market size will reach CA$2,259 million.
+In 2024, the Canadian drone package delivery market generated approximately CAD $57.3 million in revenue, and it is expected to continue growing strongly, with forecasts suggesting that the delivery drones segment could reach about CA $824 million by 2030.

 Other Commercial Use of Drones in Canada